 Each completed Eviction Notice form comes with a Make It Legal™ checklist of the actions you need to take to finalize your document.
 Your checklist will be specific to the state that your property is located in.
 Here are a few general next steps:

 It is important to remember that "do-it-yourself" or "self-help" evictions are not legal.
-Property owners should not turn off utilities and services, padlock the entrances, move property, or attempt to intimidate tenants in any way in an effort to make them move out.
+Property owners must use the legal eviction process to remove tenants from a rental property.
+Even after a court orders an eviction, landlords should not turn off utilities and services, padlock entrances, move property, or attempt to force or intimidate tenants in any way in an effort to make them move out.
+After winning an eviction case in court, landlords may request law enforcement do the physical act of removing tenants.
 Acting lawfully leading up to and throughout the eviction proceedings will give you the best chance of removing tenants successfully with an official judgment from the court.

-If you need to move forward with legal action after delivering the Eviction Notice, you'll need to file your lawsuit properly with the local courts.
-The local government website or a local lawyer can tell you which documents you'll need to file and what the fees might be.
-A local lawyer with experience in eviction can help you navigate the process most efficiently.
+If you need to move forward with legal action after delivering the Eviction Notice, you will need to file your lawsuit properly with the local courts.
+The local government website or a local lawyer can tell you which documents you will need to file and what the fees might be.
+A local lawyer with experience in evictions can help you navigate the process efficiently.

 Yes.
 Simply select your state from the menu above, or choose a specific state from the list below: